-From v8.0 all hardware and virtual models have 4 network interfaces.
+All hardware and virtual models have 4 network interfaces.
 For the VA, only the first interface is connected by default, the other interfaces can be connected when required using the Hypervisor's management interface.
-If multiple logical interfaces are required, these can be added simply by specifying multiple IP addresses as shown below.
+If multiple logical interfaces are required, these can be added simply by specifying multiple IP addresses as shown on the following page.
 If multiple cables must be connected, an external switch can be used.